-41. Welcomes the increase in the number of Contracting Parties to the Joint Convention from 32 at the first Review Meeting, in 2003, to 45 in 2007, and appeals to all Member States which have not yet become party to the Joint Convention to do so;

-42. Welcomes the continuing efforts of the contracting parties to the Joint Convention to enhance the transparency, efficiency and effectiveness of the review process, including the creation of a website to facilitate the sharing of information between Review Meetings, and encourages them to continue to pursue these efforts in preparation for the Review Meeting to be held in 2009;

-43. Welcomes the work underway regarding the development of consolidated safety requirement on radioactive waste management and disposal and comprehensive safety guidance for all types of waste management and disposal facilities and on the assessment and demonstration of their safety, taking into account the need for consistency with past guidance;

-44. Welcomes the Secretariat's role in updating the inventories of radioactive wastes disposed of at sea and of accidents and losses at sea for the purposes of assessing the impact of radionuclide sources in the marine environment within the framework of the Convention on the Prevention of Marine Pollution by Dumping of Wastes and other Matter (London Convention 1972), and encourages Member States to participate actively in the Agency's database on discharges of radionuclides to the atmosphere and the aquatic environment (DIRATA);
+- 41. Welcomes the increase in the number of Contracting Parties to the Joint Convention from 32 at the first Review Meeting, in 2003, to 45 in 2007, and appeals to all Member States which have not yet become party to the Joint Convention to do so; - 42.
+Welcomes the continuing efforts of the contracting parties to the Joint Convention to enhance the transparency, efficiency and effectiveness of the review process, including the creation of a website to facilitate the sharing of information between Review Meetings, and encourages them to continue to pursue these efforts in preparation for the Review Meeting to be held in 2009; - 43.
+Welcomes the work underway regarding the development of consolidated safety requirements on radioactive waste management and disposal and comprehensive safety guidance for all types of waste management and disposal facilities and on the assessment and demonstration of their safety, taking into account the need for consistency with past guidance, and encourages the Secretariat to continue its efforts to develop safety guides on Naturally Occurring Radioactive Material (NORM); - 44.
+Encourages Member States to contribute to the Secretariat's revision of the inventories of radioactive wastes disposed of at sea and of accidents and losses at sea, and further encourages Member States to participate actively in the Agency's database on discharges of radionuclides to the atmosphere and the aquatic environment (DIRATA);